danielbrown2/macos-image-templates/README.md

 ## Building Finesse Image

-Update the variables.pkrvars.hcl to use sonoma or whatever OS is required
+Update the variables.pkrvars.hcl to use sonoma or whatever OS is required. `brew install packer` for the tool.
 ```bash
 packer build -var-file="variables.pkrvars.hcl" templates/finesse.pkr.hcl
 ```